-If you’re like most Americans, it probably involves a single-occupancy vehicle that you own or lease and takes a little less than 30 minutes each way.
-You spend at least some of that time in slow or stopped traffic.
+If you’re like most Americans, you probably drive to work in a car you own or lease.
+It takes a little less than 30 minutes each way, and you spend at least some of that time in slow or stopped traffic.

-The vast majority of Americans commute in private vehicles – 85.8%, according to the Census Bureau’s 2013 American Community Survey.
-That figure accounts for both driving alone (76.4%) and carpooling (9.4%).
-Some commuters use multiple modes – for instance, driving to their a nearby commuter rail station, taking the train into the city, and walking to the office once there.
-In such cases, the primary mode of commuting is rail, because it’s the longest leg of the trip.
+The vast majority of Americans commute in private vehicles – 85.3%, according to the U.S. Census Bureau’s 2017 American Community Survey.
+That figure accounts for both driving alone (76.4%) and carpooling (8.9%).
+Some commuters use multiple modes – for instance, driving to a nearby commuter rail station, taking the train into the city, and walking to the office once there.
+In such cases, the primary mode of commuting is rail, which is the longest leg of the trip.

 Driving commutes tend to be shorter than public transit commutes.
-According to the U.S. Census Bureau, the average American commute took 25.7 minutes in 2014.
-The 2009 National Household Travel Survey, the most recent available, pegs the average driving commute at 22.85 minutes.
-By contrast, the average public transit commute stretches to nearly 53 minutes.
+According to the Census Bureau, the average American commute took 26.9 minutes in 2017.
+The U.S. Department of Transportation’s 2017 National Household Travel Survey pegs the average driving commute at 25.01 minutes each way.
+By contrast, the average one-way public transit commute is over 58 minutes.

-Cities and metro areas with higher rates of public transit commuting therefore tend to have longer average commutes.
-Most of the U.S. cities with the longest commutes are big, densely populated, and have robust public transit systems, such as New York City, San Francisco, Boston, Chicago, and Seattle.
-They also have sprawling suburbs that, while significantly more affordable for middle class homeowners, are far from job-rich city centers.
+Cities and metro areas with more public transit commuters tend to have longer average commutes.
+Most of the U.S. cities with the longest commutes – such as New York City, San Francisco, Boston, Chicago, and Seattle – are large, densely populated, and have robust public transit systems.
+They also have sprawling suburbs that, while significantly more affordable for middle-class homeowners, are far from job-rich city centers.

 The Cost of Long Commutes

 Drivers face a big trade-off for their shorter commutes: traffic.
 According to Newsweek, the typical American driver spends about 42 hours per year stuck in traffic.
 That’s nearly two full days.
-Bike commuters and public transit users might take longer to get to work, but at least they don’t have to sit behind the wheel amid a sea of steel, silently celebrating every time they inch forward.
-Public transit users also have the added benefit of full concentration, and thus greater productivity – they can read, study, or catch up on work as they ride to and from the office.
+Bike commuting and public transit might take longer, but at least they allow you to pass the time by reading, studying, or catching up on work.

-If time is money, time spent in traffic carries a very real cost.
-As of July 2016, the average hourly wage for Americans employed in private, non-farm positions is $25.03, according to the Bureau of Labor Statistics.
-That means an average American worker with an average American commute loses approximately $1,051 per year to traffic.
-In Los Angeles, where workers lose more time to traffic (81 hours, per INRIX) than any other major U.S. city, the annual loss amounts to approximately $2,027.
-If it’s not spent as productively as time at the office, time spent sitting or standing on buses and trains carries financial costs too.
+Also, if time is money, time spent in traffic comes at a high cost.
+As of June 2019, the average hourly wage for Americans employed in private, non-farm positions was $27.90, according to the Bureau of Labor Statistics.
+That means an average American worker with an average American commute loses approximately $1,171 per year to traffic.
+In Boston, where workers lose more time to traffic – 164 hours, per INRIX – than any other major U.S. city, the annual loss amounts to approximately $4,576.
+And unless you use it to get work done, time spent on public transit carries financial costs too.

-Overall, the Texas A&M Transportation Institute calculates the annual cost of U.S. traffic congestion at some $160 billion, or $960 per commuter.
-TTI predicted this figure would rise to $192 billion by 2020.
+Overall, the annual cost of U.S. traffic congestion is about $160 billion, or $960 per commuter, according to the Texas A&M Transportation Institute’s 2015 Urban Mobility Scorecard.
+They predict this figure will rise to $192 billion by 2020.

-It’s not just wages and productivity that are affected.
-Traffic congestion racks up many costs that are more difficult to calculate, such as the environmental impact of carbon emissions from idling tailpipes, the staggering cost of repairing and replacing beat-up road and bridge infrastructure, and the health impacts of gridlock-induced stress.
+Wages and productivity aren’t the only things traffic affects.
+Traffic congestion racks up many costs that are more difficult to calculate.
+These inlcude the environmental impact of carbon emissions from idling tailpipes, the staggering cost of repairing and replacing beat-up road and bridge infrastructure, and the health impacts of gridlock-induced stress.